On-Point-RND/SMILES-project-example/README_curators.md

 ## 📊 Evaluation Metrics

-Use these metrics on a manually labeled validation set:
+Use these metrics on a manually labelled validation set:

 | Metric | Definition |
 |--------|------------|